-Laura Neville is Global Responsible Sourcing Lead at Compass Group, she spoke with Hayley Packham about her career and why responsible sourcing is important.
+Laura Neville is Global Responsible Sourcing Lead at Compass Group.

 Can you tell us a bit about your career and how you became Compass Group’s Global Responsible Sourcing Lead?